atton16/node-amqp-worker/README.md

 Work message is parsed as an object to the `Work Function`.

-The message published to work queue MUST BE conform to the following format.
+The message published to work queue MUST conform to the following format.

 ```javascript
 {